Evalinemacharia/Delan-Studio/README.md

 ## Setup/Installation Requirements
 * T o be able to contribute on this project;you can follow the quick simple steps you'll be good to go.
-*Fork the the project and copy the repository link.
+* Fork the the project and copy the repository link.
-*clone the project to your computer
+* clone the project to your computer
-*Open  the project to your computer
+* Open  the project to your computer
-*Enjoy
+* Enjoy

 ## Known Bugs
-{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }

 ## Technologies Used
-*HML
-*css
-*Boostrap
-*Javascript
+* HML
+* css
+* Boostrap
+* Javascript
 ## Dependancies
 JQuery library
 ## Support and contact details